 Sidhi Ghat Trek Level: Difficult

 2. The Ganesh Ghat Route (Descending Trek): Though this route isn’t as challenging as the Sidhi Ghat route, it makes up for its lack of difficulty by providing trekkers with breathtaking scenic beauty and sights of an exotic diversity of flora and fauna.
-The route is longer than that of Sidhi, and requires trekkers to mostly descend down a series of slopes and hills while passing structures like the Paddar Killa rock tower and snake hood shaped Nagphani Peak.
-The route was named after the Ganesh Temple that falls enroute.
-The starting point of the trek lies 2 kilometers ahead of Khandas village.
+The route is longer than that of Sidhi and requires trekkers to mostly descend down a series of slopes and hills while passing structures like the Paddar Killa rock tower and snake hood shaped Nagphani Peak.
+The route was named after the Ganesh Temple that falls en route.
+The starting point of the trek lies 2 kilometres ahead of Khandas village.

 Ganesh Ghat Trek Level: Moderate

 Every year in June, just before the onset of monsoons, the village of Bhorgiri comes to life with a rare phenomenon.
 Being the breeding ground of fireflies, the hamlet witnesses the number of these pretty little bugs multiply from thousands to millions!
 This is the time of the Fireflies Festival of Bhorgiri when many people flock to these forests at night to witness mesmerising sights of a sea of fireflies on the ground and up above in the trees.
 It’s truly a sight to behold!
 The phenomenon usually lasts just a single day, so make sure you keep a tab on when it’s going to happen in the coming year so that you don’t miss it out!

 6. Learn about the Sacred Groves